goravel/docs/the-basics/validation.md

 ## Validation Quickstart

-To learn about Goravel's powerful validation features, let's look at a complete example of validating a form and displaying the error messages back to the user.
-By reading this high-level overview, you'll be able to gain a good general understanding of how to validate incoming request data using Goravel:
+Let's take a closer look at Goravel's powerful validation features by examining a complete example of how to validate a form and return error messages to the user.
+This overview will provide you with a general understanding of how to validate incoming request data using Goravel.

 ### Defining The Routes